 Northern Forest Canoe Trail

 The Northern Forest Canoe Trail extends from Old Forge to Maine.
 Your family can participate in the exploration of these waterways with us.
 Family trips can start from Long Lake to the Raquette River thru the Saranac Lakes chain to the Saranac River ending at Franklin Falls Pond.
 We will help you choose, the portion of this trail that is right for your family.
-Details of this Northern Forest Canoe Trail and map can be found on page 16.

 Suggested Hiking Trips

 The Saranac Lake area has six mountains that are well worth the hike.
 In downtown Saranac Lake, Mount Baker is an excellent family hike with lookouts that provide spectacular views of the Saranac Lakes, Lake Flower and the high peaks to the east.
 The roundtrip hike is 1.8 miles with an ascent of 884 feet.